ImagineCemeteries/ImagineCemeteries/240326_Manual/240914_c0_back_cover.md

 We need you to fight with us.

 Your spirit team can fight with you, we need them to fight with us too.
 We need them to take the first step, if they do anything, visit the Drava river in Austria, swim in its waters.
-The next steps are in this book.
+The next steps are in the pages of this book.